studio42/Virtuemart-2-Joomla-3-Bootstrap/README.md

 18- product_edit_price.php
 class="adminform" class="productPriceTable"
 19- general HTML ID and array:
-Error: character "[" is not allowed in the value of attribute "id" eg. id="mprices[product_price_publish_up][] (BAD)
+Error: character "[" is not allowed in the value of attribute "id"
+eg.
+id="mprices[product_price_publish_up][] (BAD)
 TO mprices-product_price_publish_up-0 (OK)
 (NOTE : brake a javascript if the value is used in a script).

 20- closing tag : div is missing for div class="mailing"

-21- missing open td before
+21- missing open td before VirtueMartModelCustomfields::setEditCustomHidden($customfield, $i)
-	VirtueMartModelCustomfields::setEditCustomHidden($customfield, $i)
-22- after
-  echo JText::_('COM_VIRTUEMART_PRODUCT_FORM_PARENT')
-	closing tag div is missing
+22- after echo JText::_('COM_VIRTUEMART_PRODUCT_FORM_PARENT'), closing tag div is missing
 23- do not load customer for new product :
 24- remove intnotes unwanted "tabs" :